 “What I love about my job at United Way, is we get to connect great people like Megan to great organizations like Easter Seals so that she can gain experience she needs to secure a job in our community,” said Shannon Reed, Financial Stability Portfolio Manager at United Way of Greater Milwaukee & Waukesha County.

 Today, Megan works as a cook at Waukesha West High School.

 “On a typical day I prep, I serve the students, wipe the tables and I set up the line and help break down the line,” Megan said.
 “It’s very exciting.”
 Megan said.

-“The people we serve have some challenges so it takes a little while to find the right employer who has a cultural and is ready to take someone in who is accepting of their differences,” said Bob Glowacki, CEO/President of Easter Seals of Southeast Wisconsin.
+“The people we serve have some challenges so it takes a little while to find the right employer with a workplace culture that is accepting of difference,” said Bob Glowacki, CEO/President of Easter Seals of Southeast Wisconsin.
 “United Way is critical funding to help us move through that period until we can find people like Megan a job she loves.”

 Last year, 80% of participants enrolled in the United Way-funded Easter Seals Supported Employment program learned new job skills, and 100% of participants identified personal goals for employment.

 “One of the best parts about Megan securing a job she loves is dignity,” said Reed.
 “When individuals give to United Way’s Community Fund we can ensure we help that next Megan become a change agent in her community.”